-Here are some typical questions that people ask about home care and our service.
+Here are some typical questions that people often ask about home care and our service.
 Use the + symbol to expand to see an answer or use the Search box below and type in a question.

 Any answers we have that may be relevant will then appear on this page.